cyber-carpentry/group6/README.md

 There are 3 methods that can be followed to reproduce the papers results:
 * All 3 methods will need that you can clone this github to your local machine. (git clone https://github.com/cyber-carpentry/group6.git)
 ### Method 1: Snakemake with Docker Images
-0. This method requires Docker(https://www.docker.com/) and Singularity (https://sylabs.io/docs/)
+0. This method requires Docker(https://www.docker.com/) and Singularity (https://sylabs.io/docs/) to be installed on your machine
 1. SNAKEMAKE STUFF DOCKER?
 REQUIRED?
 ALSO snakefile need to have better file pointers
 2. Run snakemake in the github directory in the main directory (PATH TO GITHUB REPOSITORY/group6/)
   * There will be a snakefile in this directory
-  * The command line command is simply snakemake
+  * The command is "snakemake" in the command line
 3. Completed, file should appear in SAY WHERE FILES APPEAR

-### Method 2: Build Docker Images
+### Method 2: Build Docker Image
+0. This method requires Docker(https://www.docker.com/) to be installed on your machine
+1. build docker image "docker build -t flood_pred ."
+2.
   * Run snakemake easy or hard
   * Build your own docker and run it combined (images and run them)
   * Commands follow those (inputs and outputs) complete process